 Hampus Lindwall gives concerts throughout Europe, in the U.S.A., Canada and China.
 He is doing numerous collaborations and first performances with composers and artists like Cory Arcangel, Noriko Baba, Raphaël Cendo, John Duncan, Leif Elggren, Mauro Lanza, Jesper Nordin, Studio For Propositional Cinema, Emily Sundblad and others.
 He has released albums with Ligia Digital, Clean Feed Records and Firework Editions.

-Born (1976) in Stockholm, he studied at the Royal College of Music in Stockholm.
+Born (1976) in Stockholm, Hampus Lindwall grew up playing the electric guitar in various rock, metal & jazz bands.
+He started playing keyboards in his late teens and studied the organ at the Royal College of Music in Stockholm.
 Under the influence of Rolande Falcinelli he moved to Paris in 2002 and studied at the Conservatoire de Saint-Maur-des-Fossés and the Conservatoire National Supérieur de Musique in Lyon.
 He won the 1st prizes in the International improvisation competitions “Orgel ohne Grenzen, Air Art 2003″ in Saarbrücken, Germany, and the “Prix Boëllmann-Gigout”, 2004 in Strasbourg, France.